JWH709/Buffoon-Builder/Notes/NOTES.md

 - Fix scroll issue on intro page (add back in height check for div)
 - fix it so nothing gets mashed when it's not in mobile ✔️
 - joker effect needs to prevent infinite enters (enters count as characters)
-- z index on joker info hover with lua downloader
+- z index on joker info hover with lua downloader ✔️

 ## UH OH:

 - Balamod has been completely overhauled.
 I need to fix EVERYTHING.

+## Last Day:

+- Need to clean up inputs a little bit.
+Right now, enter counts as a character, so you can make a description that's just enters.
+I need to fix this, and, I need to make sure any special characters that could mess stuff up are removed.